julianxhokaxhiu/LineageOTA/README.md

 Yes, you can!
 I've implemented a [simple script](https://github.com/julianxhokaxhiu/CyanogenModOTAUnitTest) made for NodeJS that you clone and use it.

 ## Changelog
+### v2.0.6
+- Loop only between .ZIP files!
+Before even .TXT files were "parsed" which wasted some memory.
+Avoid this and make the REST server memory friendly :)
+- HTML Changelogs!
+If you will now create a changelog file next to your ZIP file with an HTML extension ( eg. `cm-13.0-20160611-NIGHTLY-hammerhead.html` ) this will be preferred over .TXT ones!
+Otherwise fallback to the classic TXT extension ( eg. `cm-13.0-20160611-NIGHTLY-hammerhead.txt` )

 ### v2.0.5
 - Fix the parsing of SNAPSHOT builds